saghul/evergreen/docs/patcher.rst

-.. module:: flubber.patcher
+.. module:: evergreen.patcher

 Monkeypatching support
 ======================

-Flubber supports monkeypatching certain modules to make them cooperative.
+Evergreen supports monkeypatching certain modules to make them cooperative.
 By monkeypatching, some modules which block are replaced with API compatible versions which cooperatively yield.

-While flubber doesn't encourage this practice, because it leads to unexpected behavior depending on how modules are used, limited support is provided for some common modules:
+While evergreen doesn't encourage this practice, because it leads to unexpected behavior depending on how modules are used, limited support is provided for some common modules:

 - socket